chriseaton/docker-adventureworks/README.md

 ```

 ### Postgres
-This docker image uses the same environmental variables defined on the [Postgres docker image](https://hub.docker.com/_/postgres).
+This docker image is extended from the official [Postgres docker image](https://hub.docker.com/_/postgres) image and so you can use the same environmental variables defined on there.
 ```
 docker run -p 5432:5432 \
  -e 'POSTGRES_PASSWORD=My_password1' \